BastianBlokland/novus/README.md

 `scripts/build.ps1` on windows.

 Build output can be found in the `bin` directory.
-For more convenience you can add the `bin` directory it to your `PATH`.
+For more convenience you can add the `bin` directory to your `PATH`.

 ## Building novus source code